oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 ## Task 7: Perform a Rekey Operation

-You must create a Master Key for the container database before continuing.
-Each pluggable database must have their own master key as well (except for `PDB$SEED`)
+You must create a master encryption key for the container database before continuing.
+Each pluggable database must have its own master encryption key as well (except for `PDB$SEED`)

 1. Go back to your Terminal session and rekey the **container database** TDE Master Key